-The cover art for the DVD release of Tiny Toon Adventures: How I Spent My Vacation depicts Buster, Babs, Plucky, Hamton, Elmyra and Dizzy on a ride at Happy World Land.
+The cover artwork for the DVD release of Tiny Toon Adventures: How I Spent My Vacation depicts Buster, Babs, Plucky, Hamton, Elmyra and Dizzy on a ride at Happy World Land.
 In the actual movie, Hamton's family and Plucky are the only ones who actually go to Happy World Land, and they don't even go on any of the rides, much to Plucky's dismay.
-One minor exception to this might be towards the end of the film when Buster and Babs are involved in the mine cart chase with the killer, at one point in the chase, it turned out the mine cart ride was an attraction at Happy World Land.
+One minor exception to this might be toward the end of the film when Buster and Babs are involved in the mine cart chase with the killer, at one point in the chase, it turned out that the mine cart ride was an attraction at Happy World Land.

-The makers of the Justice League Unlimited DVD box sets (at least the ones released in the US) seem to have been confused.
+The makers of the Justice League Unlimited DVD box sets (at least the ones released in the United States) seem to have been confused.
 The “Season One” set actually contains all the episodes from the first two seasons.
 The “Season Two” set contains the episodes from the third (and final) season—but the screenshots on the packaging are all from second-season episodes.
 Furthermore, all the artwork of Hawkgirl for both seasons is of her in her classic costume, one she ditched at the end of the original series and doesn't wear at all in Unlimited.

 The Hi-Tops Video release of It Was a Short Summer, Charlie Brown depicts Charlie Brown, Snoopy, and the gang at the beach on the front and back covers, but the special itself involves the characters going to summer camp.